square/square-connect-go-sdk/swagger/docs/InvoicesApi.md

 > ListInvoicesResponse ListInvoices(ctx, locationId, optional)
 ListInvoices

 Returns a list of invoices for a given location.
 The response  is paginated.
-If truncated, the response includes a `cursor` that you     use in a subsequent request to fetch the next set of invoices.
+If truncated, the response includes a `cursor` that you     use in a subsequent request to retrieve the next set of invoices.

 ### Required Parameters